rusoil-software/rusoil-gpt-service/doc/vision.md

 - Acceptance criteria: for a batch of N submissions, the system produces feedback artifacts (one file per submission) and an exportable summary within a reasonable time (depends on local resources); instructor can review and accept/reject suggestions.

 4) Research — data processing & experiments pipeline
-- Intent: researchers use RGPT to run experiments on large corpora (document ingestion, retrieval tuning, model evaluation).
+- Intent: researchers use Petra to run experiments on large corpora (document ingestion, retrieval tuning, model evaluation).
 - Steps:
   1. Provision a workstation or cluster with larger storage and CPU/GPU resources.
   2. Use `tools/ingest_corpus.py` to ingest large datasets into Faiss and SQLite/Postgres.